310mc/https-310mc.github.io-tl/source/_posts/idol_story/hinata_3.md

 {% endbubble %}

 {% bubble Midori %}
-Thank you...
-I’ll tell my parents you said that.
+Thank you… I’ll tell my parents you said that.
 {% endbubble %}

 {% bubble Hinata %}